Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Introduction

 \section{Introduction}

-The study on multi-agent collision-free control problems has greatly progressed in recent times, and there already exist a significant corpus of substantial works with that central idea on addressing the control objective of a group of agents to be realized appropriately~\cite{xiao2009finite, ning2017distributed,tan2018consensus, liu2018formation, hang2020integrated, hang2020human}.
-It is also certainly evident that it would be highly desirable to achieve the control objectives in these medium and large scale collision-free control problems suitably effectively, and various approaches have been proposed in the existing literature~\cite{li2016affection, zhang2016managing}.
-One commonly used method focuses on the implementation of distributed algorithms~\cite{fukushima2005distributed, chen2014fault, zhu2018new}, with the purpose of formulating a local optimization problem from the global optimization target.
+The study on multi-agent collision-free control problems has greatly progressed in recent times, and there already exists a significant corpus of substantial works with that central idea on addressing the control objective of a group of agents to be realized appropriately~\cite{10083278, 9919337, xue2023distributed, 9133452}.
+It is also certainly evident that it would be highly desirable to achieve the control objectives in these multi-agent collision-free control problems suitably effectively, and various approaches have been proposed in the existing literature~\cite{9928314}.
+One commonly used method is the model predictive control (MPC), which has shown promising effectiveness in solving the aforementioned multi-agent collision-free control problems with various dynamic constraints and objective functions.
+Typically, the MPC algorithm can be implemented in centralized or distributed manners.
+In the centralized MPC~\cite{kayacan2014learning}, the dynamics of all agents, the control objectives, and the environment are modeled as a whole system, and the global optimal control action for each agent is centrally calculated and allocated.
+One of the main issues of this centralized manner is that the computation burden will be significantly aggravated when the amount of agents is increasing.
+As a counterpart, distributed algorithms~\cite{9430775,9745747,9464745} are implemented to deal with the aforementioned issue, with the purpose of formulating a local optimization problem from the global optimization target.
 It is pertinent to note that, with the distributed algorithms, each agent can explore the information of the neighbor agents and make the control decision independently.
 Therefore, from the viewpoint of the entire system, all agents can be deployed in a distributed manner, which facilitates effective computation in a parallel fashion.
-Additionally, in this context, the distributed model predictive control (MPC) algorithm has shown promising effectiveness and efficiency in dealing with the various dynamic constraints and objective functions in these medium and large-scale collision-free control systems~\cite{kong2019hierarchical, ke2016visual, wei2019distributed}.
 However, in such distributed MPC problems, even though the framework exists where the optimum can certainly be reached via coordinating each distributed local optimization problem, there is nevertheless no guarantee that this global optimality is always attained.
-Tremendous further efforts have thus been dedicated to minimizing the objective gap between the distributed local optimization problems and the global optimization problem~\cite{venkat2005stability, zhang2020trajectory, mahdavi2017model}; and additionally too, it is also revealed in these studies that the performance of the distributed MPC system could suffer significantly when compared to the centralized MPC system approach.
+Tremendous further efforts have thus been dedicated to minimizing the objective gap between the distributed local optimization problems and the global optimization problem~\cite{9254131,9403920}; and additionally, it is revealed in these studies that the performance of the distributed MPC system could suffer significantly when compared to the centralized MPC system approach.